netliferesearch/promptfinder/docs/search-system.md

-# PromptFinder Improved Search System
+# DesignPrompts Improved Search System

 ## Overview

-PromptFinder's search system is designed to help users find the right prompt as quickly and accurately as possible.
+DesignPrompts's search system is designed to help users find the right prompt as quickly and accurately as possible.
 It leverages a server-side Cloud Function (Firebase Functions v2) to deliver fast, prioritized, and annotated search results, supporting both public and private prompts.

 ## Goals